cbeck88/conf-rs/README.md

 * I had some existing projects that were using `clap` that I wanted to be able to migrate to this in a non-disruptive way.
 * I wanted to ensure that `--help` could be easily auto-generated in a way that includes all the relevant information about `env` arguments.

-This is different from [`clap`](https://docs.rs/clap/latest/clap/), which started life as a CLI argument parser, and added `env` fallback after the library was already pretty mature.
+This is somewhat different from the history of [`clap`](https://docs.rs/clap/latest/clap/), which started life as a CLI argument parser, and added `env` fallback after the library was already pretty mature.

 If you have very specific CLI argument parsing needs, you will likely be better off with `clap` than this crate, because `clap` has considerably more features and configurability around that than this crate does.